graphhopper/directions-api/docs-route-optimization.md

  }
  ```

-which enforces service j to occur directly after service i, and service k to occur directly after j (i.e. in strong order).
+yielding service j to occur directly after service i, and service k to occur directly after j (i.e. in strong order).

-NOTE: If you deal with services then you need to use the 'id' of your services in 'ids'.
+<b>NOTE</b>: If you deal with services then you need to use the 'id' of your services in 'ids'.
 To also consider sequences of the pickups and deliveries
 of your shipments, you need to use a special ID, i.e. use your shipment id plus the keyword 'pickup' or 'delivery'.
 For example, to
  ensure that the pickup and delivery of the shipment with the id 'myShipment' are direct neighbors, you need the following specification: